86-851 86821628

 -Avoid hitting outside the area of the joint

-2. Deformation of female end
+2. Deformation of the female end

 Probable causes: